 But let’s go back to when this all started.
 (Fast-rewind video effect.)

-Monday morning, I figured that it was about time for me to give my Dunning-Kruger Effect pep talk, and since I’m teaching all my classes online (thanks, COVID-19), I thought I’d work this concept into a short video or maybe a new handout.
+Monday morning, I figured that it was about time for me to give my Dunning-Kruger Effect pep talk.
+For an in-person class, I would just sketch the curve freehand on the whiteboard, but since I’m teaching all my classes online (thanks, COVID-19), I thought instead I might work this concept into a short video or maybe a new handout.

-I looked at the graph I was intending to use, just to re-familiarize myself with what it actually says, and noticed a typo — instead of “Know nothing,” the label at X = 0 is “No nothing.”
-As I started Googling for a better graphic, I noticed just how many iterations of this curve are out there.
+As I was still brainstorming, I was looking for an image that looked clean, and as I inspected one to re-familiarize myself with what it actually says, I noticed a typo — instead of “Know nothing,” the label at X = 0 is “No nothing.”
+When I expanded my Google search to find a better image, I noticed just how many iterations of this curve are out there.

 All these images are labeled “Dunning-Kruger Effect,” but the time I’ve recently spent studying coronavirus pandemic curves has made me appreciate just how significantly different some of these graphs are.

-For instance, this one I’ve called “Figure 2” adds labels such as “Mount Stupid” and “Valley of Despair,” which strike me not only as a poor match for the kind of pep talk I wanted to give, but also too informal for legitimate scholarship.
+For instance, this one I’ve called “Figure 2” adds labels such as “Mount Stupid” and “Valley of Despair,” which struck me not only as a poor fit for the kind of pep talk I wanted to give, but also too informal for legitimate scholarship.

-So I wondered, what exactly were Dunning and Kruger measuring when they plotted “Confidence” on the Y graph?
+So I wondered, for the first time in my teaching career, what exactly were Dunning and Kruger measuring when they plotted “Confidence” on the Y graph?
 Did they come up with the terms “Mt.
 Stupid” and “Valley of Despair”?
 How did they measure the acquisition of knowledge?

 I then wondered about the scale on the Y axis.
 What exactly were Dunning and Kruger measuring when they labeled a point on the Y axis as measuring “100% Confidence”?
 The graph plots the curve through the (0,0).
 But who begins any course having exactly *zero* confidence and knowing exactly “nothing”?
 Certainly SOME students will rate above zero in both categories, which should push the average at least slightly above zero.